auth0/auth0-cli/docs/auth0_terraform.md

 ---
 # auth0 terraform

-This command facilitates the integration of Auth0 with [Terraform](https://www.terraform.io/), an infrastructure as code tool.
+This command facilitates the integration of Auth0 with [Terraform](https://www.terraform.io/), an Infrastructure as Code tool.

 ## Commands